Toit language basics#

 // Prints the odd numbers less than n.

-print_odd_numbers n:
+print-odd-numbers n:

 for i := 1; i < n; i += 2: